Blog

 Our Editorial Standards:

-We use the highest editorial standards at Movingto by ensuring every article is written by a qualified lawyer or immigration expert and fact-checked by a Portugal licensed lawyer.
+We use the highest editorial standards at Movingto by ensuring every article is authored by a qualified lawyer or immigration expert and fact-checked by a Portugal licensed lawyer.
 Learn more about our Editorial Process.

 Established under Law No. 23/2007 – Lei de Estrangeiros and administered by the Agência para a Integração, Migrações e Asilo (AIMA), Portugal’s D2 Visa offers a clear path for entrepreneurs, independent professionals, and small business founders to build their business presence in Portugal and access the wider EU market.

-Unlike investment-heavy programs, the D2 focuses on viable business ideas rather than large capital injections.
-Whether you’re registering a Portuguese limited company via the Empresa Online portal, working as a freelancer, or relocating your existing enterprise, the D2 Visa opens the door to Portugal’s stable economy, favorable tax policies, and free movement across the Schengen Area.
+Unlike investment-heavy Visa programs, the D2 focuses on viable business ideas rather than large capital injections.
+Whether you’re registering a Portuguese limited company via the Empresa Online portal, working as a freelancer, or relocating your existing enterprise, the D2 Visa opens the door to Portugal’s stable economy, favourable tax policies, and free movement across the Schengen Area.

 The opportunity is significant, but the process is far from simple.
-Applicants must demonstrate proof of financial means (currently €10,440 for the first year, plus increments for dependents), present a robust business plan aligned with Portuguese economic priorities, and meet consulate-specific documentation requirements that can vary widely.
+Applicants must demonstrate sufficient financial means for themselves and any dependents, present a credible business plan aligned with Portugal’s economic priorities, and meet consulate-specific documentation requirements that often vary by jurisdiction.

 Considering Portugal’s D2 Entrepreneur Visa?